Implementation and characterization of the dice lattice in the electron quantum simulator: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this study, we explored the realization of a dice lattice on a Cu(111) surface decorated with CO molecules.
 Our experimental proposal demonstrates that the key spectral features of the dice lattice are maintained in some of the proposed implementations.
 We have verified this by fitting the electronic spectral properties using a next-nearest-neighbor tight-binding model.
 Some of the proposed implementations reveal a touching point and a quasi-flat band.
+We note on passing that one largest experiments performed with the electron quantum simulator for the realization of the Pensore tiling~\cite{Collins2017} included around 460 CO molecules.
+Extrapolating on this number would mean we could achieve around 20 unit cells for the dice lattice in the CII configuration.
+This number of unit cells is sufficient to already observe bulk properties in finite-size systems.

 The finite bandwidth of the central quasi-flat band in our model is analogous to the Lieb lattice case, theoretically predicted~\cite{qiu2016designing} and experimentally implemented~\cite{slot2017experimental}.
 However, the actual value of the bandwidth of our proposal is of the order lower than $0.1$~eV in the two gapless configurations compared to the value of almost $0.2$~eV of the Lieb lattice.
 This proves that the experimental realization of the dice lattice can result in a quasi-flat band with a smaller bandwidth.
 By studying the LDOS, we have shown a clear signature of the quasi-flat band in terms of a site-specific localization resembling CLSs; this spatial arrangement can be observed experimentally with a scanning tunneling microscope technique~\cite{slot2017experimental}.